Petitcodiac River: Geology

 The Petitcodiac River watershed covers an area north and east of the Caledonian Highlands; a low-elevation (on average 67 m; 67 m) region with rolling hills, valleys, and ridges.
 In fact, most of the region was below sea level, beneath the former DeGeer and Goldthwait seas, during the quaternary period.
 Non-calcareous Pennsylvanian (and younger) sandstones, conglomerates, silt, and red- to grey-tinted mudstone now compose the majority of the bedrock.
 The northern shore of the Petitcodiac River, including the Anagance and North rivers, is primarily made up of shale with volcanic rocks, mixed igneous rocks, and felsic pebble conglomerates.
 The southern shore, including the Little and Pollett rivers, is composed of Precambrian or Lower-Palaeozoic sedimentary, igneous, and volcanic rocks, and limestone.
 Both shores include red to grey Mississippian sandstone.
-Red beds, or red-tinted sedimentary rocks, have a higher occurrence around Port Elgin.
+Red beds, or red-tinted sedimentary rocks, have a higher occurrence around Strait Shores.
 Other significant Mississippian-era rock patches appear in two areas around the watershed.
 The first is located near the north-western border of the watershed, near Lutes Mountain and Cornhill.
 The second ranges from the east of the Memramcook River to the west of Hillsborough, in Beech Hill.
 The Petitcodiac River watershed also features karst topography, where gypsum and limestone around Mississippian rocks dilute into the circulating groundwater.
 This creates sinkholes, depressions, and caves.
-Examples of rare karst occurrences appear west of the village of Petitcodiac, where large sinkholes alternate between small ridges to form honeycomb-shaped patterns.
+Examples of rare karst occurrences appear west of the village of Three Rivers, where large sinkholes alternate between small ridges to form honeycomb-shaped patterns.
 Hillsborough is the home of one of the longest gypsum cave networks in eastern Canada, and is a key habitat for bats in hibernation.

 The majority of the watershed's topsoil is composed of sand, clay, and silt, under which normally lies a layer of ablation moraines.
 Fairly rich soils made of alluvium and tidal deposits are found along the Petitcodiac and Memramcook rivers, and have often been exploited for agricultural purposes.
 A publication by the New Brunswick Department of Natural Resources notes that the soils in Salisbury, made from calcareous sandstone and mudstone, are fine-textured and, when properly drained, "are the most fertile glacial tills" in the watershed.
 In contrast, they note, soils deriving from local conglomerates are more coarse and sandy, and are less fertile.

 Albertite, a type of asphalt, was first found in Albert County in 1849 by the Canadian geologist Abraham Gesner, inventor of kerosene.
 Over 200,000 tonnes of the mineral were shipped to Boston within 30 years.
 Large deposits of gypsum found eight kilometres (five miles) from the mining site were shipped around the globe as well.
 The Petitcodiac River was used as the primary means for transporting the minerals at the time.